RumeelHussainbnb/CoreDAODocs/docs/Learn/products/btc-staking/overview.md

 6. Users can build the transaction in any way and with any tool they prefer, it is highly not possible to encounter supply chain attacks from untrusted/unverified third party libraries.

-## Why Opt Core DAO's Non-Custodial BTC Staking
+## Why Opt Core Chain's Non-Custodial BTC Staking

 There are a few aspects of Core Chain's implementation of staking that set it apart.